-Fire officials: 7 people killed in fire at Ohio home
+Fire Officials: 7 People Killed In Fire At Ohio Home

 AKRON, Ohio (AP) — A fire chief says seven people have died in a northeast Ohio house fire.

-Akron Fire Chief Clarence Tucker didn’t say how many of the dead are children or adults.
-He spoke at a news conference outside the home in Akron, about 30 miles (48 kilometers) south of Cleveland.
+Akron Fire Chief Clarence Tucker didn’t say how many of the dead are children or adults at a news conference outside the Akron home about 30 miles (48 kilometers) south of Cleveland.

 Neighbors and a relative have said there were children inside the home where a fire was reported shortly before 3 a.m.
 Monday.